 Park & Garden Registration FAQs

 Below you can find answers to some commonly asked questions about the registration of parks and gardens.
-More information on this and all other types of Designation can be found on the Designation: Frequently Asked Questions page.

-Why is a park or garden included on the Register?
+Why is a park or garden included on the register?

 The Register of Parks and Gardens includes designed landscapes of all ages, right up to the fairly recent past.
-As with other designations, a sliding scale of significance is employed: the more recent the site, the higher the level of interest required for inclusion on the Register.
+As with other designations, a sliding scale of significance is employed: the more recent the site, the higher the level of interest required for inclusion on the register.
 Designed landscapes which are less than 30 years old are unlikely to be considered unless they are of outstanding importance and under threat.

 Whether or not a site merits national recognition through registration will depend primarily upon the age of its main layout and features, its rarity as an example of historic landscape design and the quality of the surviving landscape.

-Cemeteries, institutional landscapes including university campuses, and other types of designed landscape each have particular characteristics that warrant recognition through the Register.
+Cemeteries, institutional landscapes including university campuses, and other types of designed landscape each have particular characteristics that warrant recognition through the register.

 How will registration of a park or garden affect me?

-Although the inclusion of an historic park or garden on the Register in itself brings no additional statutory controls, local authorities are required by central government to make provision for the protection of the historic environment in their policies and their allocation of resources.
+Although the inclusion of an historic park or garden on the register in itself brings no additional statutory controls, local authorities are required by central government to make provision for the protection of the historic environment in their policies and their allocation of resources.